camilomesa/Disaster-Response-Project/README.md

 ![alt text](frequency_messages_number_cats.png)

 After using GridSearch cross validation, the model's parameters were tuned in order to improve its performance.
-Moreover, in the exploratory phase of this project a K-neighbors model was considered but the results were not better.
+Moreover, in the exploratory phase of this project a K-neighbors model was considered but the results significantly improve.
 In a second phase of this project, we can consider techniques to balance the dataset such as over-sampling, down-sampling, or feature selection.